Calling For assistance

 Please don't bring items of value to the hospital.
 If you do bring a valuable item, please ask for a "valuables envelope."
 We will attach a receipt to this envelope where you will list the contents, your name, social security number, and address.
 Once you have put the item(s) in the envelope, you will observe the nurse seal, initial, and staple the envelope closed.
 The nurse will take the envelope to the Riverside Regional Medical Center Protection Department where an officer will write a note that the envelope was received.
 The nurse will place a copy of the receipt in your medical record until you are discharged.
-Upon discharge, you will take the receipt to the Protection Department for retrieval of your items.
+Upon discharge, you will take the receipt to the Protection Department and you'll have your items returned.

 The hospital does not accept responsibility for items of value unless they are stored using the valuables envelope and the receipt is initialed appropriately.
 If you lose something, please notify your nurse right away, and we will make every effort to help you find it.
 Unclaimed articles are turned in to the Protection Department, where they are kept for 30 days.
 To inquire about lost items, please contact the Protection Department at 757-594-2008.

 The hospital conducts fire and disaster drills regularly so that all staff members will be fully prepared in case of an emergency.
 If a drill occurs while you are here, please remain in your room and do not become alarmed.
 The hospital is a fire-resistant building, and the staff is trained in fire protection.

 The hospital uses the HUGS Infant Security system to protect infants and children on the Birthing and Family Health units.
 For the protection of these children, the hospital conducts Code Pink drills regularly.
 The staff is trained on infant security and will start security measures if the HUGS system is activated.
 If a Code Pink drill occurs while you are here, please remain calm and stay in your room.